PeptideFox

 The months 3-6 wall.
 A second wave of fatigue appears in a subset of users and is distinct from titration fatigue.
 It usually does not mean the drug has stopped working.
 It often reflects sustained caloric restriction plus accumulated gaps: lower recovery capacity, possible mitochondrial cofactor strain, and micronutrient deficits such as iron, B12, or vitamin D. The practical response is not more caffeine.
 It is lab work, recovery repair, and targeted energy support when the bottleneck fits.

 If fatigue does not resolve: persistent fatigue beyond 12 weeks at a stable dose, despite adequate protein and foundational interventions, warrants clinical evaluation.
-Check Free T3 (adaptive thermogenesis), ferritin and B12 (nutrient depletion), and consider whether a compound switch — or dose reduction — is appropriate.
+The workup that fits this pattern is Free T3 (adaptive thermogenesis), ferritin and B12 (nutrient depletion), and a read on whether a compound switch — or dose reduction — is the next lever.

 Less than 1% of participants across all major GLP-1 trials discontinued due to fatigue alone².
 The fatigue is real, but for the vast majority, it's temporary.